owncloud/docs-main/docs/new-version-branch.md

 **Step 4: Protection and Renaming**

-18. Go to the settings of the this repository and change the protection of the branch list (Settings > Branches) so that the `1.x` branch gets protected and the `1.x-2` branch is no longer protected.
+18. Go to the settings of this repository and change the protection of the branch list (Settings > Branches) so that the `1.x` branch gets protected and the `1.x-2` branch is no longer protected.
 19. Rename the `1.x-2` branch to `x_archived_1.x-2`

 **Text Suggestion for Step 2**